-These mountains are formed by the collision of two plates of earth’s crust by heads.
+These mountains are formed by the collision of two plates of the earth’s crust by heads.
 The Himalaya, the Alps. the Andes, the Rockies, and the Urals are the Fold Mountains.

-These mountains are formed when earth’s crust forces some blocks of rocks upwards The Sierra Nevada Mountains in North America and the Harz Mountains in Germany are Fault-Block mountains.
+These mountains are formed when the earth’s crust forces some blocks of rocks upwards The Sierra Nevada Mountains in North America and the Harz Mountains in Germany are Fault-Block mountains.